dechainers/dechainy/docs/api/controller.md

 Classes
 -------

-`Controller(log_level: int = 20, plugins_to_load: List[str] = None)`
+`Controller(log_level: int = 20, plugins_to_load: List[str] = None, custom_cp: bool = True)`
 :   Singleton Controller class responsible of:
     - keeping track of clusters, probes and programs
     - compiling/removing programs from the interfaces

     All its public methods can be used both within an HTTP server, or locally by calling controller.method()

-    Controller class, used to manage all interactions and the state of the application.

-    Args:
-        log_level (int, optional): The log level of the entire application.
-Defaults to INFO. plugins_to_load (List[str], optional): The list of plugins to active.
-Defaults to None (ALL).

     Attributes:
         logger (Logger): The class logger
-        declarations (Dict[str, PluginConfig]): A dictionary containing, for each Plugin, its class declaration and eBPF codes (if not customizable)
-        programs (Dict[int, InterfaceHolder]): A dictionary containing, for each interface index, the object holding all eBPF programs, for each type (TC, XDP, ingress/egress) probes (Dict[str, Dict[str, Plugin]]): A dictionary containing, for each plugin, an inner dictionary holding the Plugin instance, given its name clusters (Dict[str, Cluster]): A dictionary of Clusters, individualized by their names is_destroyed (bool): Variable to keep track of the instance lifecycle ip (IPRoute): the IPRoute instance, used for the entire app lifecycle startup (BPF): the startup eBPF compiled program, used to open perf buffers
+        declarations (Dict[str, PluginConfig]): A dictionary containing, for each Plugin, its class declaration and eBPF codes (if not customizable) programs (Dict[int, InterfaceHolder]): A dictionary containing, for each interface index, the object holding all eBPF programs, for each type (TC, XDP, ingress/egress) probes (Dict[str, Dict[str, Plugin]]): A dictionary containing, for each plugin, an inner dictionary holding the Plugin instance, given its name clusters (Dict[str, Cluster]): A dictionary of Clusters, individualized by their names custom_cp (bool): True if enabled the possibility to accept user-define Control plane code, False otherwise.
+Default True.
+        is_destroyed (bool): Variable to keep track of the instance lifecycle ip (IPRoute): the IPRoute instance, used for the entire app lifecycle startup (BPF): the startup eBPF compiled program, used to open perf buffers